 The AAA+ is for Affordable.
-No matter what experts and politicians, admiral and generals might predict or demand the Government of Canada is limited by what the people of Canada say they can afford.
+No matter what experts and politicians, admirals and generals might predict or demand the Government of Canada is limited by what the people of Canada say they can afford.

-We need our government, Prime Minister Justin Trudeau’s current regime and the next (Conservative, we hope) government to take defence seriously and to provide Canadians with appropriate, adaptable, available and affordable military forces: combat ready, operationally effective, flexible and cost effective (efficient).
+We need our government, Prime Minister Justin Trudeau’s current regime and the next (Conservative, we hope) government, to take defence seriously and to provide Canadians with appropriate, adaptable, available and affordable military forces: combat ready, operationally effective, flexible and cost-effective (efficient).

 We do not need a White Paper.
 A White Paper would do no real harm but they have been, by and large, a waste of time and money.
 What we need is a government with some vision and a plan.

-What we “ordinary Canadians,” especially those of us who might be classified as “well informed laymen,” can bring to the table is a sense of both:
+What we “ordinary Canadians,” especially those of us who might be classified as “well-informed laymen,” can bring to the table is a sense of both: